With scripture, we absolutely prove (100%) that Jesus was “not” speaking symbolically in the Bread of Life Discourse – John Chapter 6:22-71

 3. Jesus connected this apostasy to Judas’ betrayal.

 4. Disciples in scripture were believers and followers of Jesus.
 Scripture defined “the crowd” as non-believers.
 Non-disciples.
 30,36

-5. There were three groups of people that traveled to Capernaum; non-disciples (the crowd); disciples; and the 12 disciples / apostles.
+5. There were three groups of people that traveled to Capernaum; non-disciples (the crowd); 12 disciples; and the other disciples.